Changissnz/selfinterest/README.md

 Thus, the concept of pre-determinism, for human beings, for any being with their self-interest, can be objectively discussed only by the information known of fact and principle.
 This truth then encourages the sentient desire to understand and control the media; cliche, yes.
-And the statements made on the facts and that of principle needs to satisfy one main area to be believable: the effects which may, in turn, be the ends for some objective.
+And the statements made on the facts and that of principle need to satisfy one main area to be believable: the effects that may, in turn, be the ends for some objective.
+The middle agent is perhaps the most important category in environments with entities that are not self-sufficient in some way.